GitSum86/LyricsCloud/readme.md

 Songs serve diverse purposes, and their meanings are highly subjective—often depending on the listener's personal experiences and interpretations.
 Traditionally, we interpret songs primarily by how they sound: we listen to gauge their mood, vibe, and the lyrics sung.
 We also derive meaning by associating the music with the artist and their persona.

+## Installation

+Clone this repository to the desired location on your computer.
+Open the project in your IDE and using Maven run the following commands...

+mvn dependency:tree
+mvn clean
+mvn javafx:run

+## How to Load Lyrics

+Test lyrics are provided in src/main/resources listed as follows:

+test.txt
+test2.txt
+test3.txt
+test4.txt
+test5.txt

+Feel free to add your own lyrics text files within this folder for use in the program.

+## Where do Exports and Word Cloud generations save to?

+Go to src/main/outputs to open your spreadsheet/image.

 ### Purpose

 Early song visualizations typically involve rendering moving patterns, images, and waves based on the song's sound waves in real-time.
 But what if we could enhance this experience by analyzing the lyrics themselves and overlaying additional information while the song plays?